 There’s a rising tide of drug addiction in the state of Michigan with regards to prescription drugs addiction and abuse.
 Adderall is one of these drugs that is being abused on a regular basis in Michigan.
+Many people in Michigan are being charged with possession of Adderall on a regular basis.
 People love using this drug because it gives them an energy buzz, helps them think clearly and the high it gives someone using it illegally.

 - Loss of your professional license if you work as a pharmacist, pharmacy assistant, doctor, nurse, lawyer, or teacher